-Franchising is proven to be one of the safer and more lucrative business models when compared to other SMBs, which are started out by individual business owners.
+Franchising is proven to be one of the safer and more lucrative business models when compared to other SMBs, which are started out by individual business owners as startups.
 It’s no wonder then that franchise operation manuals are guarded so well by franchisors.
 They’re literally worth gold.
 Franchise manuals often contain the secrets of a franchise’s success and they tend to be protected by various legal agreements until the final franchise agreement is signed.
 Seeing that this document is so valuable, it’s worth putting time and effort into creating it.
 So, if you’re wondering how to write a franchise operations manual, stick with us and find out!

 The secrets of how to write a franchise manual

 Any successful franchise manual will start out with an outline.
 This is where you start brainstorming and putting all your ideas down on paper (or a laptop, if that’s easier).
 Your outline will contain all the important details you will want your franchisee to know about your business.
 The best thing to do is to start writing ideas as they come to you and continue writing them down over several days and even weeks until you feel you’ve covered all the important aspects related to your franchise business.
 Once done, you’ll be able to create your manual by organising your ideas in a clear and methodical way.
 (For more on this, see the Operational details section below).

 The language of your franchise operations manual is also uber important.
 Remember, this is not a marketing piece of content where you use friendly terms and lighthearted language.
 You need to be as precise as possible as you’re essentially creating a legal document, which sets out both parties’ rights and responsibilities.
 In essence, keep it short and concise where you can, but don’t worry about needing to spell out other, more complicated details.
 It’s better that your franchisee understands what you mean from the first read, rather than having to come back to you with a hundred questions later.
 This will save both parties valuable time.